James Kvaal

-James Richard Kvaal is an American attorney and education policy advisor who is the current under secretary of education in the Biden administration.
+James Richard Kvaal is an American attorney and education policy advisor who served as under secretary of education in the Biden administration from 2021 to 2025.
 Kvaal previously served in the United States Department of Education and White House Office during the Obama administration.

 Education

 Kvaal earned a Bachelor of Arts degree in public policy from Stanford University in 1996 and a Juris Doctor from Harvard Law School in 2007.

 Career

 Before law school, Kvaal was a policy adviser in the administration of President Bill Clinton.

+Obama administration

 During the first three years of the Obama administration, he was special assistant for economic policy and deputy undersecretary of education.
-After working for the Obama 2012 presidential campaign, he served as deputy policy director of the United States Domestic Policy Council in 2016.
+After working for the Obama 2012 presidential campaign as policy director, he served as deputy policy director of the United States Domestic Policy Council in 2016.
 Kvaal was responsible for developing a federal college ratings system, which ultimately became the College Scorecard.
 Early in the administration, Kvaal worked to increase Pell Grants and access to financial aid for college and job training.
 Kvaal also worked to provide financial relief for students at for-profit institutions.

 During the Obama administration, Kvaal worked to establish a plan for free community college, announced in 2015.
 Kvaal traveled the country to promote the plan and to encourage state and local governments to adopt their own versions.